dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 One of these projects also has to support HTTPS.

 So there are several ways how we can achieve that.

-One way is to modify this same Dockerfile and add some commands that enables TLS for Apache.
+One way is to make a copy from this example Dockerfile and modify it by adding some commands that enables TLS for Apache.

 But by doing so, Apache will be also installed if we build an image from the modified Dockerfile.